2016 Stanford Cardinal football team

 The 2016 Stanford Cardinal football team represented Stanford University in the 2016 NCAA Division I FBS football season.
 The Cardinal were led by sixth-year head coach David Shaw.
 They played their home games at Stanford Stadium and were members of the North Division of the Pac-12 Conference.
 They finished the season 10–3, 6–3 in Pac-12 play to finish in third place in the North Division.
 They were invited to the Sun Bowl where they defeated North Carolina.

-Previous season

-In 2015, the Cardinal were the champions of the Pac-12 for the third time in four years, defeating Iowa 45–16 in the Rose Bowl.

-Stanford finished the season ranked #3 in the final Coaches Poll, their highest final ranking in the history of that poll.
-They were similarly ranked #3 in the final AP Poll, their highest final ranking in 75 years, following the 1940 national championship season.